 Estimates are also used to determine the FV of investments in SPVs and GSEs.
 The FV of the SPV preferred equity investments is estimated based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected annual cash flows associated with these investments.
-The value of the GSEs senior preferred stock is estimated by first estimating the FV of the total equity of each GSE (which, in addition to the senior preferred stock, is comprised of other equity instruments including common stock, common stock warrants, and junior preferred stock).
-The FV of the total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
+The FV of the GSE senior preferred stock considers forecasted cash flows to equity holders and the traded prices of the other equity securities including the GSE's common stock and junior preferred stock.
+The value of the GSE senior preferred stock is estimated by first estimating the FV of the total equity of each GSE (which, in addition to the senior preferred stock).
+The FV of the GSE total equity is based on a discounted cash flow valuation methodology, whereby the primary input is the PV of the projected quarterly cash flows to equity holders.
 The FV of the GSEs' other equity instruments are then deducted from its total equity, with the remainder representing the FV of the senior preferred stock.

 Factors impacting the FV of the GSE warrants include the nominal exercise price and the large number of potential exercise shares, the market trading of the common stock that underlies the warrants as of September 30, the principal market, and the market participants.
-Other factors impacting the FV include, the holding period risk related directly to the assumption of the amount of time that it will take to sell the exercised shares without depressing the market.
-For additional information on investments in SPVs and GSEs, see Note 8-Investments in Special Purpose Vehicles and Note 9-Investments in Government-Sponsored Enterprises.
+Other factors impacting the FV of the GSE warrants include, the holding period risk related directly to the assumption of the amount of time that it will take to sell the exercised shares without depressing the market.
+For additional information on investments in SPVs and GSEs, see Note 7-Investments and Note 8-Investments in Government-Sponsored Enterprises, respectively.

 Treasury performs annual calculations, as of September 30, to assess the need for recording an estimated liability in accordance with SFFAS No. 5, Accounting for Liabilities of The Federal Government, and to the government's funding commitment to the GSEs under the SPSPAs.
-For additional information on investments in GSEs and the amended SPSPAs, see Note 9-Investments in Government-Sponsored Enterprises.
+For additional information on investments in GSEs and the amended SPSPAs, see Note 8-Investments in Government-Sponsored Enterprises.

-AA.
-Credit Risk
+Z. Credit Risk